telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 ## Scroll Actions

 In certain occasions you may need to scroll the page and change the visible part of it.
-The __Scroll Actions__ sub-menu gives the options to choose an element on application screen and scroll it to the top, bottom or center of the page.
+The <a href="/features/recorder/advanced-recording-tools/element-steps/actions/drag-and-drop" target="_blank">__Scroll Actions__ sub-menu</a> gives the options to choose an element on application screen and scroll it to the top, bottom or center of the page.

 ![Scroll Actions Sub-menu](/img/automated-tests/recording/highlighting/fig6.png)

 > **Note**
 > <br>
 > <br>
-> The __Quick Steps__, __Mouse Actions__ and __Scroll Actions__ options can be all accessed in the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Advanced Recording Tools</a>.
+> The __Quick Steps__, __Mouse Actions__ and __Scroll Actions__ options can be all accessed in the <a href="/features/recorder/highlighting-menu/scroll-actions" target="_blank">Advanced Recording Tools</a>.
 There you can find also additional type of steps to add against a selected element.

 ## Add to Elements